jabdithanmai/Smart-room-Automation-idea/README.md

 # Smart-room-Automation-idea
-Designing of automation implementation idea for a room containing an fan, lights and a fire alert system.
+Designing of automation implementation idea for a room containing fans, lights and a fire alert system.

 ## Design Approach
 Potential areas for automation within the room considering the Energy efficiency,User convenience and Safety enhancements are: